go-seven/go-seven.com/README.md

     <script src="/libs/react-dom.js"></script>
 ```

-Remember to add them to packages excluded by browserify, add something like this fo package config
+Remember to add them to packages excluded by browserify, add something like this to package config

 ```json
   "config": {